bids-standard/bids-website/docs/collaboration/governance.md

 [here](../extensions/process.md).
 That process is version controlled on the bids-standard github at [bids-standard/bids-website](https://github.com/bids-standard/bids-website).

-Defining the BEP process outside of this governance enables BIDS to be more reponsive and dynamic.
+Defining the BEP process outside of this governance enables BIDS to be more responsive and dynamic.
 Changes, improvements, or suggestions regarding the BEP process may be proposed by any member of the community via the submission of an issue and/or pull request to the process at [github.com/bids-standard/bids-website](https://github.com/bids-standard/bids-website).
 Following a final approval by a majority of the Steering Group amendments/changes may be applied to the BEP Process.
-All discusion and final approval/disapproval of BEP must be a part of the public record.
+All discussion and final approval/disapproval of BEP must be a part of the public record.

 A newer version of the BEP Process may not be applied retroactively to an approved BEP/BEP